WakiMak/trentent.github.io-forked/_posts/2011-05-03-invalid-pxe-server-list-format-altiris.md

 <div style="text-align: center;">
 </div>

-I restarted our Altiris server and our PXE services wouldn&#8217;t come up.
+I restarted our Altiris server and our PXE services wouldn't come up.
 Trying to start them resulted in:

 <div>
   File not found